MaterialDesignInXAML/MaterialDesignInXamlToolkit/README.md

 # How Can I Use The Themes?

 * Install [Nuget package](https://www.nuget.org/packages/MaterialDesignThemes/) ```Install-Package MaterialDesignThemes```
-* Import required resource dictionaries, and use styles as desiired.
+* Import required resource dictionaries, and use styles as desired.
 For examples, see the MaterialDesignColors.WpfExample project in the source code.

 # A Brief History